FlexiBO: A Decoupled Cost-Aware Multi-Objective Optimization Approach for Deep Neural Networks: Evaluation

-To evaluate {\sf FlexiBO}, we use 8 different architectures in 3 different domains: object detection, natural language processing (NLP), and speech recognition.
+We use seven DNN architectures from three different problem domains; \textsc{Image}, \textsc{NLP}, and \textsc{Speech}.
+For each architecture, we select the most common dataset and compiler typically used in practice.
 Table \ref{tab:datasets} lists the architectures, datasets, compilers, and the sizes of the training and test sets used in our experiments.
-We used NVIDIA Jetston TX2 as the hardware for our experiments and 4 hardware configuration options, 5 OS configuration options, and 2 different network configuration options depending on the type of architecture used to construct the DNN design space (see Table~\ref{tab:configurations}).

-{\sf FlexiBO} was used to guide the search.
-We used either Keras+TensorFlow or PyTorchTo to train and evaluate the DNNs (see Table \ref{tab:datasets} for details).
-Moreover, in contrast to previous research that used simulators, we directly measure energy usage on a real device.

-To initialize {\sf FlexiBO}, we measured the accuracy and energy consumption of 15 randomly sampled configurations from the configuration space of the corresponding DNN system.
-The cross-stack configuration space that we considered in our experiments is shown in Table \ref{tab:configurations}.
-For example, hardware/OS configuration options affect the energy consumption of a DNN, while the network options (e.g., filter size) impact both accuracy and energy consumption.

-We set the maximum number of iterations, \(T\), to be $200$.
-We then measured energy consumption $10$ times and took the median with the aim of reducing measurement noise.
-Accuracy measurements do not suffer from noise and were thus not repeated.
-We used two versions of {\sf FlexiBO} with two different surrogate models---GP ({\sf FlexiBO + GP}) and RF ({\sf FlexiBO + RF}).
-We compare our approach to random search ({\sf RS})~\cite{bergstra2012random}; single objective Bayesian optimization for energy consumption ({\sf SOBO} (EC)) and accuracy ({\sf SOBO} (Acc)); and {\sf PAL}~\cite{zuluaga2013active}.

-{\sf RS} randomly selects a configuration and an objective at each iteration to measure.
-For comparative analysis with {\sf FlexiBO}, we set an upper bound on the number of times the expensive objective is evaluated in {\sf RS}, which is equal to the number of times the expensive objective is evaluated in {\sf FlexiBO}. {\sf SOBO} (Acc) and {\sf SOBO} (EC) optimize accuracy and energy consumption independently by using the maximum likelihood of improvement to acquire a new point and further measure both objectives at each iteration.
-For {\sf PAL} implementation, we set $\epsilon=(\epsilon_i)_{1 \leq i \leq 2}$ value as 0.004\% of each objective range $f_i:\max_{\vec{x} \in E}(f_i(\vec{x})) - \min_{\vec{x} \in E}(f_i(\vec{x}))$ for objective $O_i$, where $1 \leq i \leq n$.
-We repeated the entire optimization process 5 times for each architecture and afterward reported the median.
+\paragraph{\textsc{Image}.} To evaluate the performance of \tool \ for image recognition applications, we use the Xception~\shortcite{chollet2017xception}, MobileNet~\shortcite{sandler2018mobilenetv2}, LeNet~\shortcite{lecun2015lenet}, ResNet~\shortcite{he2016deep}, and SqueezeNet~\shortcite{iandola2016squeezenet} architectures.
+For both Xception and MobileNet, we use the ImageNet ILSVRC2017 challenge dataset~\shortcite{russakovsky2015imagenet} and randomly select 100,000 train and 10,000 test images for our experiments.
+We use the MNIST dataset~\shortcite{lecun-mnisthandwrittendigit-2010} of handwritten images for LeNet.
+Our training and test datasets consist of 45,000 and 5,000 images, respectively.
+For our evaluation of \tool \ on ResNet and SqueezeNet, we use the CIFAR-10 dataset~\shortcite{krizhevsky2009learning}, which consists of 60,000 images of size 32$\times$32 with 10 classes (6,000 images per class).
+We use 50,000 images for training and the remaining 10,000 images for testing.